 Area Profiles of any size or shape can be built up from Census Output Areas.
 These are very useful for very small communities such as Community Councils.
 Sometimes, the Census is the only source of information about population change in communities as small as Community Council Areas.

-If you would like an Area Profile based on 2011 Census Data for your Community Council, Ward or other local area, please contact the Research & Information Team.
+If you would like an area profile based on 2011 Census Data for your Community Council, Ward or other local area, contact our Research and Information Team.

-There is a long wait between Censuses so if the information in the profiles is insufficiently up-to-date for your needs, contact the Research & information Team.
-Although more up-to-date figures may not be available for your exact neighbourhood, there may be alternative figures for your best-fitting Datazone, Ward or Area Partnership area from other official data providers.
+There is a long wait between Censuses so if the information in the profiles is insufficiently up to date for your needs, contact our Research and Information Team.
+Although more up to date figures may not be available for your exact neighbourhood, there may be alternative figures for your best-fitting Datazone, Ward or Area Partnership area from other official data providers.